OXID-eSales/graphql-base-module/docs/caching.rst

 Change the cache
 ----------------

-There are two ways for you to change the caching backend, first is to provide another cache adapter, second to provide another PSR-16 cache implementation.
+There are two ways for you to change the caching backend, first is to provide another cache adapter, the second is to provide another PSR-16 cache implementation.

 In both cases you need to override the corresponding key in the DI container through the ``var/configuration/configurable_services.yaml`` file.